house9/jquery-iframe-auto-height/README.md

   * run `python -m SimpleHTTPServer 8000`
   * open in a brower - `http://localhost:8000/demo/`
 * verify all pages still function properly in as many browers as possible
+* Add your name to the CONTRIBUTORS.md file
 * submit a Pull Request (PR)
   * include a list of OS / brower / version that the changes were tested in as part of the PR